password123456/check_ssl_chain_certificate/README.md

 sometimes forgot to include ssl chain certification into web server configuration.

 This may encounter 'CERTIFICATE_VERIFY_FAILED' message to user.
-You need to Check your ssl chain cerification configuration and fix it.
+You need to check ssl chain cerification configuration and fix it.
 ```

 ### USAGE